dewv/project-management-customer-service/possibleWork.md

-## Possible issues to work on ##

-Create database to capture specified entries

-#### HTML Form (Views)
-  - Needs to have place for contact name
-  - Needs to pull the date from server
-  - //Drop-down list for different 'flags'
-    * Bug
-    * Idea/Suggestion
-    * [Need name for service interruptions]//
-  - Text box for problem/suggestion
-  - Submit button
-  - If successfully sent, give feedback to sender ("Request Received")
-  - Submitting the form:
-    - Creates record in `issue` table and record in `comment` table
-    - Creates Github issue(?)

-#### UI (Views)
-  - Separate HTML webpage
-  - Read from databse and display neatly
-  - Ability to sort 'requests'
-  - Non-staff users can see only their requests
-  - Staff users can see all requests

-#### Connect Database to Github Issues (Controller)
-  - Needs research

-#### Create Database and Tables (Model)
-  - Create databse with MySQL
-  - Create two tables
-  - ##### Table 1:
+Issue 1:

-    - Name: issue
+Create a MySQL table called `issue` that includes the following:
 - pk (autonumber)
 - contactName
 - anonymous [Y/N]
-    - datetime [autocapture]
+- datetime
 - subject
-    - description
 - emergency
 - ghRepoName
 - ghIssueNumber

-  - ##### Table 2:
+Issue 2:

-    - Name: comment
+Create a MySQL table called `comment` that includes the following:
-    - pk (autonumber?)
+- pk (autonumber)
-    - issueFK
+- issueFK (foreign key: the PK of the associated `issue` record)
-    - datetime [autocapture]
+- datetime
 - body

-    - newStatus [default: Null]
+When an issue is created, an associated `comment` record will also be created

-#### Github Issue
+Issue 3:
-  - Body should include a link to (server)/customerIssue/:id/edit, where :id is pk of issue table record.

-#### Comments
-  - Users can create comments
+Create a MySQL table called `statusHistory` that includes the following:
+- pk (autonumber)
-  - Staff members(?) can also change the status value of the issue/request
+- issueFK (foreign key: the PK of the associated `issue` record)
-    - Status values must be an immediate successor or predecessor
-  - For REST API, this is an edit to the body of the issue in Github
+- datetime
+- newStatus (Valid values are values of refStatus.statusCode)

+This table is to record the history of status changes.
+When an `issue` is created, a `statusHistory` record is created with `newStatus` set to the minimum value of the `refStatus` table.

+Issue 4:

+Create a MySQL table called `refStatus` - which is a "reference" or lookup table - that includes the following:

+statusCode | StatusLabel
+10 | 'Request Received'
+20 | 'Problem confirmed'
+30 | 'Fix defined'
+40 | 'Fix implemented'
+50 | 'Fix confirmed'